Aleksei-Miller/MotionPad/README.md

 All other trademarks, logos, and brands are the property of their respective owners.
 The use of these names, logos, and brands does not imply endorsement.

+## License

+MotionPad is open-source software licensed under the **GNU General Public License v3.0 (GPLv3)**.

+You are free to use, modify, and distribute this software under the terms of this license.
+For more information, please see the `LICENSE` file in the repository.

 ## Built With

 * [PS Move API](https://github.com/thp/psmoveapi) — Licensed under the [Simplified BSD License](https://github.com/thp/psmoveapi/blob/master/COPYING).